osquery/foundation/docs/codesigning-for-apple-developers.md

 We will need the email address for their apple account.
 They can create a new one, or use an existing one.
 This should be a human.
-Apple does not like roll accounts.
+Apple does not like role accounts.

 We need their test machine[s] uuid.
 This can be gathered with `select uuid from system_info;`